edgedb/edgedb/docs/datamodel/primitives.rst

 ==========

 EdgeDB has a robust type system consisting of primitive and object types.
-Below is a review of EdgeDB's primitive types; later, these will be used to declare *properties* on object types.
+Below is a review of Gel's primitive types; later, these will be used to declare *properties* on object types.